JuliaGPU/CUDA.jl/docs/src/development/profiling.md

 !!! warning

-    Due to bugs in LLVM and CUDA, this support is unavailable in Julia 1.4 and higher.
+    Due to bugs in LLVM and CUDA, debug info emission is unavailable in Julia 1.4 and higher.